malliina/boat/agent/README.md

     {
       "host": "10.0.0.1",
       "port": 10033,
+      "device": "boat",
       "token": "abcd1234",
       "enabled": true
     }

+Key *device* is one of:

+- boat
+- gps

 Optionally, sign in to the iOS app to obtain a boat token.
 A token assigns any NMEA 0183 messages to the user with the given token, and subsequently the user can view any tracks recorded with the given token from the iOS app or web